grannycart/by-sound-alone_source/full-draft-manuscripts/manuscript_draft-subworld_book1.md

 The ship-to-ship radio continued to blare over Percy's head, the light of its dial quavering with the power of the voice coming over it.
 "This is your only notice.
 If you do not stop your forward movement immediately, you will be fired on."

 "They must _just_ be within ship-to-ship range."
 Percy thought aloud.
-"We could reasonably claim we haven't heard them.
+"We could reasonably claim we haven't fucking heard them.
 After all, they may have been broadcasting that for the last half hour and we just heard it now."

-"A risky gambit with this hair-trigger sub commander Syl."
+"A risky gambit with this hair-trigger sub commander."
 Said Hemi.

 Percy lifted a stopwatch that hung on the wall next to her and pressed the button to start it.
 The soft clicking filled the quiet control room.

 5 minutes precisely had passed when the ship-to-ship lit up again, repeating the same message as before.
 At the same moment, the depth-under-keel gauge rapidly began to climb.
 By the time the overly long announcement from the sub with the ram had been read, the _Prospect_ had passed off the end of the continental shelf and the depth-under-keel gauge had tapped its 'bottomless' pin.

+[//]: # (-=-=-=- EDITED TO HERE -=-=-=-)

 [//]: # (### Over the end of the shelf, dive below 200m)